 Each guest will be joining us virtually through Zoom’s Webinar feature, with audience questions taken at the end of each lecture.
+Registration is required for the link to join.
 Most lectures in this series are recorded, and available to watch within a week of the event.
 All video links will be posted to this page once available.

 February 19, 2021: Dr. Bess Williamson